-This is one of the founding purposes of Open Data Watch.
-We created the Open Data Inventory (ODIN) to provide annual assessments of the coverage and openness of official statistics in countries around the world.
+To ensure national statistical systems meet their obligations to provide open and complete development data, the world needs independent authorities to monitor their performance.
+Open Data Inventory (ODIN) provides annual assessments of the coverage and openness of official statistics in countries around the world.
 The ODIN methodology is transparent, reproducible, and consistent with international standards.
-Since launching the first assessments in 2015, the feedback received from countries and development partners encouraged us to expand our efforts through direct engagement with national statistical offices.
-Through this direct engagement, we turn our objective assessments into practical policy and technical advice.
+Since launching the first assessments in 2015, Open Data Watch has expanded efforts through direct engagement with NSOs.
+Through this direct engagement, objective assessments are transformed into practical policy and technical advice.